Azure/azure-powershell/documentation/RFC/Model Flattening and Inline Creation .md

     -Location centralus
 ```

 Some Network cmdlets use in-memory models or configurations for sub-resources that are then passed to creation cmdlets.
 To align all creation scenarios, we have removed all in-memory model and configuration creation commands.
-In `Az` 4.0 (Preview) and beyond you will create the all resources directly on Azure.
+In `Az` 4.0 (Preview) and beyond you will create all resources directly in Azure.
 A Subnet is a good example of this model as described in the [_Virtual Network Creation Quickstart_](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-powershell) document.

 #### `Az` 2.x